RasaHQ/calm-langgraph-customer-service-comparison/README.md

 This branch includes instructions for running [CALM Reimplementation of LangGraph's customer service bot](https://github.com/RasaHQ/calm-langgraph-customer-service-comparison) without utilizing OpenAI models.

+*Disclaimer: this implementation uses smaller models that have restrictions on the input token size.
+You might experience different behaviour from your assistant compared to bigger, e.g. OpenAI, models.
+If you'd like to run this setup in production, it is recommended to fine-tune and deploy the model in your own dedicated instance.*

 ## Why consider using custom LLM models?

 - **Cost-effectiveness**